 Office Hours: Summer term by appointment (or please feel free to knock and see if I am available)

-I am a Lecturer in Management and Economic History here at the University of Leicester School of Management.
+I am a Lecturer in Management and Economic History here at the University of Leicester School of Business.
 After completing a PhD in History at the University of Lancaster in 2007, I held appointments at Birmingham, De Montfort, and Lancaster universities before joining ULSM in April 2013.
 My research and teaching cross the disciplines of both Management Studies and History.
 In June 2015, I was awarded Chartered Manager status by the Chartered Management Institute, whilst in November 2015 I was elected a Fellow of the Royal Historical Society.
 My teaching was recognised by the award of a Fellowship of the Higher Education Academy in 2013.

 Broadly, I am interested in the development of capitalism, and political economy under capitalism, with specific reference to ideology, class, and imperialism.
 My research brings together traditional archival approaches to history, and combines them with theoretical insights derived from the social sciences.